learnbyexample/Python_Basics/Sequence_Set_Dict_data_types.md

 * [Dictionary](#dictionary)

 We have already seen Sequence types in previous chapters - strings, ranges and lists.
 Tuple is another sequence type
-We'll see some more operations on strings followed by Tuple, Set and Dict in this chapter
+We'll see some more operations on strings followed by Tuple, Set and Dictionary in this chapter

 <br>